Free markets work; free trade only benefits tyrants

 For consumers, free trade makes imports cheaper but at the cost of our long-term security.
 Moreover, it gives despots a competitive advantage because people without rights are cheaper to employ and easier to exploit.

 We used to think that made dictatorships less productive but China has proved that wrong.
-Meanwhile people with rights face unfair competition and unemployment.
+Putting a tariff on countries that restrict or abuse basic rights would help democracies by cutting unfair competition.

 The only real winners from free trade are the tyrants.